kartoza/ford3/README.md

 running on the host.
 Ford3 is a django app so it will help if you have some knowledge of running a django site.

+To run the project locally, there are two steps:
+1. Build the images and set up the docker env
+2. Run the server
+3. Open Browser

+### Build the images and set up the docker for the project
 ```
 git clone git://github.com/kartoza/ford3.git
 cd ford3/deployment